Garrison Church, Potsdam: Nazi era until destruction

 National Socialist leadership led Germany into the World War II, which left Potsdam heavily damaged.
 For fear of bombardments, the coffins of Frederick II and his father, Frederick William I, were removed from the Garrison Church in 1943 and placed in a bunker in today's German Army Command Centre in Potsdam.
-After the British bombings on April 14 and 15, 1945, it looked as though the church had remained unscathed, but on the 15th the “Lange Stall next door took a direct hit, and the ensuing fire storm entered the church through windows broken by the bombing the night before.
-The fire destroyed the wooden galleries and the roof before it entered the tower, where wooden ventilation shutters needed for the carillon mechanic allowed the fire to spread quickly.
+After the British bombings on 14 and 15 April 1945, it looked as though the church had remained unscathed, but on the 15th the Langen Stall next door took a direct hit, and the ensuing fire storm entered the church through windows broken by the bombing the night before.
+The fire destroyed the wooden galleries and the roof before it entered the tower, where wooden ventilation shutters needed for the carillon mechanism allowed the fire to spread quickly.
 Damage to water pipes and low water pressure resulting from the bombings made it impossible for fire hoses to reach the source of the blaze.
 Firemen could only watch helplessly as first the tower burned from top to bottom followed by the wooden beams in the church nave.
 Only the crucifix, chandeliers and the altar table could be saved before the enormous heat caused an unexploded ordnance to detonate.
-One by one the carillon bells loosened and fell nearly 80 meters to the ground until finally the oaken roof of the tower also collapsed ending the long existence of Potsdam's most famous musical instrument.
+One by one the carillon bells loosened and fell nearly 80 meters to the ground until finally the oaken roof of the tower also collapsed, ending the long existence of Potsdam's most famous musical instrument.
 Only the ruined outside walls of the church and a stump of its tower remained.

 The congregation, now much reduced in number, managed to maintain ownership of the land belonging to the Garrison Church Potsdam after negotiating with local government authorities.
 Aside from the church ruin, the parish hall and two further dwellings were in desolate condition and, with help from both Church and State institutions, every effort was made to repair them.
-On July 25, 1949, the parish council decided to rename the church Holy Crucifix Church in order to free it and its parishioners from the burden of Prussian militarism and mark the beginning of a new era dedicated to awareness of sin and Christ's suffering.
+On 25 July 1949, the parish council decided to rename the church Holy Crucifix Church in order to free it and its parishioners from the burden of Prussian militarism and mark the beginning of a new era dedicated to awareness of sin and Christ's suffering.
 Within the year the Holy Crucifix congregation moved into a chapel built within the ruins of the bell tower.
 Two newly-cast bells rang to announce services.
 The 1960s saw the beginning of reconstruction.
 Visitors could make appointments with the church custodian to climb 60 meters to the top of the tower.
 In 1966, construction work on 5 tower landings came to an abrupt end, when in August the leaders of the Potsdam Communist Party decided to have the ruins removed without consulting the general public.